kellyjonbrazil/jc/docs/utils.md

 def error_message(message_lines: List[str]) -> None
 ```

-Prints an error message for fatal issues.
+Prints an error message to STDERR for fatal issues.
 The first line is
 prepended with 'jc:  Error - ' and subsequent lines are indented.
 Wraps text as needed based on the terminal width.